Online Peer Review

 The Online Class Peer Review process works like this:

-- Faculty are notified about which class is being reviewed during the semester before the review will take place.
+- Faculty are notified about which class is being reviewed during the semester before the review will take place and will receive all required documentation beforehand.

 - During the review semester, two of the Peer Reviewers are embedded in the Falcon Online shell of the class being reviewed for a three-week time period.
 The Reviewers are never a faculty member in the same subject area.

 - Each Peer Reviewer completes an independent review of the class based on the standards in the rubric.
 At the end of the review period, the results are submitted to the Director of Online Studies.

 - The Director of Online Studies then summarizes the observations from the Reviewers into a Score Report.
 Each class is rated as Developing, Competent, or Exemplary based on the Scoring Guidelines.

 - For classes that rate as Competent of Exemplary, the Director of Online Studies meets directly with the faculty member to go over the results.
 For classes that rate as Developing, the Director of Online Studies meets with the faculty member and their direct supervisor.
 In this case, Developing classes must have changes made before the class can be taught again by that faculty member.

 Support with this process is offered within the Faculty Innovation Center.
 Faculty are encouraged to self-assess their class before review and make changes where necessary.